MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-resource-organization.md

+---
+title: Resource organization for Azure Arc-enabled SQL Managed Instance
+description: Learn how to organize resources when working with Azure Arc-enabled SQL Managed Instance.
+author: tibalabu
+ms.author: tibalabu
+ms.date: 07/25/2022
+ms.topic: conceptual
+ms.service: cloud-adoption-framework
+ms.subservice: scenario
+ms.custom: e2e-hybrid
+---

-# Resource organization for Azure Arc-enabled Data Services SQL Managed Instance
+# Resource organization for Azure Arc-enabled SQL Managed Instance

 Resource organization decisions are a foundation for all compliance-related design areas and involves preparing your environment and setting up your resources so you can efficiently secure, manage, and track costs related to your workloads